logo

 Read.

-Describing graphs and bar charts is a common task for both students and workers.
+Describing graphs is a common task for both students and workers.
 In the UoA in the graduation thesis students usually show results using figures and write an accompanying description.
 In business, sales figures are frequently presented using graphs and accompanying notes.
 Spreadsheet programs can convert a table of values into a multitude of different formats.
 However, it cannot produce a textual description (yet).
 Learners of English often need to pass proficiency examinations, such as IELTS, TOEFL and TOEIC.
 All of these exams harness descriptions of data series.
 From a set of values it is possible to generate trend descriptions using a set of rules.

 Listen to a short lecture given by your tutor using this slide.

-Activity 4: Guiding principles
+Activity 7: Guiding principles

 Read